OneGraph/graphiql-code-exporter/README.md

 #### Example

-The following example implements a subset of the build-in *Fetch API* snippet.
+The following example implements a subset of the built-in *Fetch API* snippet.
 The output will look similar to the demo above.

 ```javascript